asvetliakov/Huject/Readme.md

 }

 ```
 The return type annotation is required.
 Also it should be only constructor function.
 For others types it will throw an error.
-The return type will be resolved by container, so autowiring is possible (properly best to use property injection for that).
+The return type will be resolved by container, so autowiring is possible (probably better to use property injection for that).
 You can also pass constructor arguments - just define them in factory and pass when calling factory method.

 No need to pre-register neither factory or classes used to create instances by factories in container.

-**Note**
-It'a bad practice generally to inject something into business models.
+**Note**: It'a bad practice generally to inject something into business models.

 ## Typescript interfaces and implementation->interface binding